Updated June 9, 2023

-- Drag to columns and order date to rows.
+- Drag to columns and order the date to rows.

-We can observe that for Aberdeen city for the 2016 year we have distinct count as 1.
+We can observe that Aberdeen city for the 2016 year has a distinct count as 1.
 We have calculated a distinct count for category dimension (category is string value).

-- We have downloaded the world cup matched database file from Tableau resources website.
+- We have downloaded the World Cup-matched database file from the Tableau resources website.

-- We have created CountD for the HomeTeam (winning team) because we want to count Distinct or unique value for the winning team.
+- We have created CountD for the HomeTeam (winning team) to count Distinct or unique values for the winning team.

-- Drag Country and Year dimension to rows and CountD to Text formatting option.
+- Drag Country and Year dimensions to rows and CountD to Text formatting option.

-- We get the Hometeam count for a year with the country.
+- We get the Hometeam to count for a year with the country.

-- We get the result as for Argentina for the years 1950 and 2000 as HomeTeam as 13 and 13 is the distinct count for both the year meanwhile actual count is 38.
+- We get the result for Argentina for 1950 and 2000 as HomeTeam as 13 and 13 is the distinct count for both years; meanwhile, the actual count is 38.
 For England’s country, the distinct count is 12 for 2000 and 1950 year.

-We have learned about how to calculate distinct or unique of the field or dimension.
-The key point to remember is calculated field needs to be created at first for the CountD aggregation function.
+We have learned how to calculate the distinct or unique field or dimension.
+The key point to remember is calculated field needs to be created first for the CountD aggregation function.
 The result is always present in measure because it is a number.
-It is always helpful for the user when they want to find the distinct value of the large dataset.
+It is always helpful for the user when they want to find the distinct value of a large dataset.

 This is a guide to Tableau Count Distinct.
-Here we discuss How does Count Distinct works in Tableau along with different examples in detail.
+Here we discuss How does Count Distinct work in Tableau, along with different examples in detail.
 You may also look at the following articles to learn more –